 I'm constantly in awe of my wife because of her patience, kindness, and ability to naturally feed our boy when he was a baby.

-As a stay at home dad, my son and I have a close connection, but it’s not as close as the connection he has with his mom.
+As a stay at home dad, my son and I have a close connection.
+But the connection is not as close as the connection he has with his mom.
 As a result, I used to feel a little sad when he cried out for mommy while I was right there playing with him.

 What am I, chopped liver or something?
 I'd sometimes think to myself.